TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: d3-color.
-A copy of the source code may be downloaded from https://github.com/d3/d3-color.git.
+The following software may be included in this product: d3-delaunay.
+A copy of the source code may be downloaded from https://github.com/d3/d3-delaunay.git.
 This software contains the following license and notice below:

-Copyright 2010-2022 Mike Bostock
+Copyright 2018-2021 Observable, Inc.
+Copyright 2021 Mapbox

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice